beliaevs/julia_learn/README.md

 You will need PlotlyJS package.
 To install PlotlyJS.jl, open up a Julia REPL, press ] to enter package mode and type:

 (v1.6) pkg> add PlotlyJS

-Then press <Backaspace> to leave package mode.
+Then press *Backspace* to leave package mode.